US looks to decarbonize aluminium industry, spurred by policy and demand

 With the US primary aluminium industry lacking renewable-powered electricity sources, it has turned to scrap sources to decarbonize its aluminium production.

-“The US aluminium industry is getting greener not from prime production but from extending its scrap recycling,” said Fastmarkets principle consultant Kirstine Veitch.
-“That is [US’s] route to greening aluminium production in the country,” she added.
+“The US aluminium industry is getting greener not from prime production but from extending its scrap recycling,” Fastmarkets principal consultant Kirstine Veitch said.
+“That is the US’s route to greening aluminium production in the country.”

 Besides electing a green primary smelter, the US Department of Energy (DOE) has also elected three aluminium projects that focus on decarbonizing and making more efficient aluminium scrap recycling to enter negotiations for funding.

-However, definition of what is considered scrap is essential in decarbonization and the lack of standardization in this area hinders the industry’s decarbonization efforts, according to Veitch.
+But a definition of what is considered ‘scrap’ is essential in decarbonization; the lack of standardization in this area hinders the industry’s decarbonization efforts, according to Veitch.

-This need to differentiate between runaround plant manufacturing scrap, pre-consumer scrap and end-of-life scrap was a concern voiced by many industry participants that Fastmarkest spoke to, who also emphasized the need to use more end-of-life scrap to truly decarbonize the industry.
+This need to differentiate between runaround plant manufacturing scrap, pre-consumer scrap and end-of-life scrap was a concern voiced by many industry participants to Fastmarkets.
+They also emphasized the need to use more end-of-life scrap to truly decarbonize the industry.

 “If a producer is using inefficient manufacturing processes and their smelter is inefficient and they remelt pre-consumer scrap, for example from purchasing new extrusion scrap from their client, that is closed loop, so it comes back into the system,” Veitch said.